fuzzylabs/matcha/docs/inside-matcha.md

 ## `get`

 Through `get`, the user can fetch information about their provisioned resources.
-In its current form, `get` interacts with the `matcha.state` file.
-We envision that this will interact with a remote state file, enabling a multi-user shared MLOps environment - this is on our roadmap.
+Matcha `get` interacts with the `matcha.state` file, which is stored locally and in the cloud.
+The local `matcha.state` file will be synchronised with the cloud file to ensure that changes to the provisioned state are reflected in each user's environment.

-The user can use `get` to configure their workflow, for example, by getting the endpoint for their MLFlow experiment tracker.
+The user can use `get` to request information on specific resourcs or properties by using the built-in arguments, and specify the format in which that information is returned by using the `--output` option.
+For more details, run `matcha get --help`.
+This enables the user to configure their workflow, for example, by getting the endpoint for their MLFlow experiment tracker.

 ## `destroy`

 Once the user has finished with their provisioned environment, `destroy` enables them to tear down the resources.
 It works by calling the `destroy` Terraform command vai the `python-terraform` library, which interacts with the configured Terraform files in the `.matcha/` directory.